bsidelinger912/shiitake/README.md

     <tr>
       <td>onTruncationChange</td>
       <td>Function (isTruncated: boolean) => void</td>
-      <td>optional - this is called whenever the text gets trimmed or stops being trimmed.
-Useful for setting state based on whether the text has been truncated or not</td>
+      <td>optional - This is called whenever the text gets trimmed or stops being trimmed.
+Its useful for setting state based on whether the text has been truncated or not</td>
     </tr>
   </tbody>
 </table>